emarmolsanchez/eMIRNA/README.md

 When dealing with poorly annotated species (which may be the case of a great number of users willing to implemente the eMIRNA pipeline for predicting novel miRNA candidates), users are advised to use the `normalize = FALSE` option, which will cause a slightly worse performance of trained SVM model, but will allow a much better representation of feature spatial positioning for fitting the SVM Hyperplane, hence resulting in a more accurate prediction afterwards, despite the overall decrease in reported SVM performance.

 Besides, users could choose a better annotated species for algorithm training, such as humans or mice, and apply the `normalize = TRUE` option, which will increase SVM model performance and behave similarly to non-rescaled SVM model in poorly annotated species.
-Inter-species exchangeability of trained SVM algorithms is only advised for closely related species and absolutely not recommended if species do not belong to, at least, the same class taxonomic rank.
+Inter-species exchangeability of trained SVM algorithms is only advised for closely related species.
+Users must be aware of low reliability in miRNA prediction if pyhlogenetically far-distant species are used for SVM training and further prediction.

 The function requires three arguments: